If you are experiencing a medical emergency please dial 911 immediately

 Take the missed dose as soon as you remember.
 Skip the missed dose if it is almost time for your next scheduled dose.
 Do not take extra medicine to make up the missed dose.

-Grapefruit and grapefruit juice may interact with nilotinib and lead to potentially dangerous effects.
+Grapefruit and grapefruit juice may interact with nilotinib and lead to unwanted side effects.
 Discuss the use of grapefruit products with your doctor.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.